Redeployment and Live Reload

 Live reload

-Live reload ensures that once changes are deployed, the browser reflects those updates in real-time without needing a manual browser refresh.
+Once changes are deployed, live reload automatically reloads the app so the browser reflects updates immediately, without requiring a manual browser refresh.

-In a webforJ app, live reload can automatically refreshes the view, re-rendering components to show the latest state of the app, or even patch changes as they're needed on demand.
+In a webforJ app, live reload can automatically refresh the view, re-rendering components to show the latest state of the app, or even patch changes as needed on demand.

 Topics